rexresearch

 thereof as a fuel

-The invention relates to bicontinuous microemulsions and to the
+The invention relates to bicontinuous microemulsions and to

-minimized emission of pollutants, associated with combustion, to
+simultaneously, a minimized emission of pollutants, associated

-be obtained.
+with combustion, to be obtained.

 Description